cadd-synthetic/GASA/README.md

 ## GASA <br/>
 ### Description
-* GASA (Graph Attention-based assessment of Synthetic Accessibility) is used to evaluate the synthetic accessibility of small molecules by distinguishing compounds to be easy- (ES) or hard-to-synthesize (HS).<br/>
+* GASA (Graph Attention-based assessment of Synthetic Accessibility) is used to evaluate the synthetic accessibility of small molecules by distinguishing compounds to be easy- (ES, 0) or hard-to-synthesize (HS, 1).<br/>
 * GASA focus on sampling around the decision boundary line and trained on 800,000 compounds from ChEMBL, GDBChEMBL and ZINC15 databases.<br/>
 * GASA is graph neural network framework that makes self-feature deduction by applying an attention mechanism to automatically capture the most important structural features related to synthetic accessibility during the training process.<br/>
 * GASA is able to identify structurally similar compounds effectively.<br/>